 Jogging strollers—those funky 3-wheelers you see whizzing about with baby on board—are practically standard issue for moms and dads who want to stay active.

 Fresh air is only one of many benefits of hitting the road.
 During the postpartum period, exercise helps increase energy levels, while improving cholesterol levels, insulin response, and overall well-being.

 With a minimal design that consists of metal tubing, canvas seats, and mini-bicycle-style wheels, jogging strollers are lightweight and a breeze to push and maneuver.
 Originally designed to accommodate runners, jogging strollers are built with plenty of leg room, so they will not hinder your stride.
 Not feeling fleet of foot?
 Running is optional; walkers enjoy the ease-of-use just as much, though in-line skating is a no-no.

-You can find joggers to accommodate 1, 2, or even 3 little ones.
+You can find joggers to accommodate more than one child.
 Most jogging strollers have a weight limit of about 75 pounds, which means you can bring your child along until about age 4.

 On the downside, jogging strollers are bigger than your average stroller, making them more cumbersome to store and transport.
 They're also pricey.
 Expect to pay $300 or more for a single model.
 Mini jogging-strollers are less expensive, but there are tradeoffs: small overall size and 12” wheels mean a bumpier ride and less room for baby.

 Some stroller companies also offer less expensive 3-wheelers, but they are not necessarily intended for jogging.
 Plastic materials and small wheels keep the price down, but they result in a less durable and less comfortable vehicle for pusher and passenger.

 Not all jogging strollers are created equal.
 When choosing a jogging stroller, look for these features: